 I am foremost a gamer and you won’t see me hunting down insanely priced games, same goes for game related stuff.

-Most of my games was bought when they was new back in the Amiga heydays, new in shops or online at a later point etc. This has made my collection really interesting for both gamers and collectors out there as i bought games no one else did (due to piracy raging the scene) , games that have turned rare or extremely rare over the years.
+Most of my games were bought when they were new back in the Amiga heydays, new in shops or online at a later point etc. This has made my collection really interesting for both gamers and collectors out there as i bought games no one else did (due to piracy raging the scene), games that have turned rare or extremely rare over the years.